pillmuncher/yogic.cs/Glossary.md

 `Unit` and `Fail` form a distributive lattice.

 **Goal**:
-- In logic programming, a "Goal" represents a resolvable logical statement or query.
+- In logic programming, a Goal represents a resolvable logical statement or query.
 It defines the tasks to be accomplished during the resolution process.

 **Horn Clauses**: